 Ever since the web has become a central means of communication I have heard everyone and their gardener tell me how many “hits” they get per hour.
 Sure – traffic in high numbers is a means to generate revenue with things like Adsense and goes a long way in making someone seem like they have a serious website.
 But ask them “HOW LONG DO PEOPLE STAY?” and the “230 hits per hour” tune changes to a bashful (often surprised and bashful) look.
 “Time?” they will say.
 “Yes … How long does your site retain people?”
 I will ask.
 Well – there is actually no reason to torment people with such questions.
 The answer is known.
 Medium and Upworthy are eschewing “pageviews” in favor of developing their own attention-focused metrics.
 And right they are.

 Viewing conditions change the stats – time spent on a site from home or time spent on a new site from the office.
 Type of operating system used, etc … But the general “patience limit” is said to be a matter of seconds (up to 15 for some experts and 45 to 70 for others).
-TRUST and VALUE are the key factors which keep people on your pages.
+TRUST and VALUE are the key factors that keep people on your pages.

 Visitor Time In SEO Terms

 The length of time that a visitor spends on your pages is vital.
 Everything that you do to improve your SEO should push towards LONGER average user visits.
 Aim for at least four minutes for a new user and do so by using good navigation, nice design and content created with LOVE.
-Of all the proposed steps the one that, in my view, really matters the most is increasing the amount of TIME SPENT by users on your site so that the search engines will view your site as an AUTHORITY on the given topic that people searched for!
+Of all the proposed steps the one that, in my view, really matters the most is increasing the amount of TIME SPENT by users on your site so that the search engines will view your site as an AUTHORITY on the given topic for which people have searched.

 Jakob Nielsen writes: